ARMmbed/mbed-os-5-docs/docs/api/drivers/PortIn.md

 A bit mask defines which pins of the GPIO port are set as an input (`1b` = include, `0b` = ignore).
 The default mask value is `0xFFFFFFFF`, which sets all pins as an input.

-The pins associated with a GPIO port are defined in the device-specific `PinNames.h` and the respective datasheet or reference manual.
+The device-specific `PinNames.h` and the respective datasheet or reference manual define the pins associated with a GPIO port.

-Notes:

- - You can combine pins from different GPIO ports using the [BusIn](busin.html) interface.
- - Use [PortOut](portout.html) to define which GPIO pins are to be used as digital output.
+<span class="notes">**Note:** You can combine pins from different GPIO ports using the [BusIn](busin.html) interface.
+Use [PortOut](portout.html) to define which GPIO pins are to be used as digital output.</span>

 ### PortIn class reference